PlaySafe/impresario/readme.md

 ### Available Function
     org.companion.impresario.FunctionGet

-Returns value from the specific definition, properties, specific field, or the value itself corresponds to the configuration.
+Returns value from the specific definition, properties, specific field, value of map, or the value itself corresponds to the configuration.

 Example Configuration
 ```